The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Methodology

 \subsubsection{Measures}

-The post-trial survey was the \gls{rosas}, an 18-item Likert-scale questionnaire that assesses human perceptions of robots across three dimensions: warmth, competence, and discomfort \cite{rosas}.
+The post-trial survey was the \gls{rosas}, an 18-item Likert-scale questionnaire that assesses human perceptions of robots across three dimensions: warmth, competence, and discomfort \cite{rosas} (Table \ref{tab:rosas}).
 The post-experiment questionnaire was a structured survey developed by the authors, drawing inspiration from prior studies, that combined Likert-scale and open-ended questions.
 Its purpose was to capture participants’ evaluations of each sound condition, their understanding of the functional sound design, and their perspectives on the broader role of sound in \gls{hri}.
+The questions from the structured survey are shown in Table \ref{tab:experimentC_questions}.